mneedham/bluesky-dashboards/evidence-dashboard/pages/index.md

 title: BlueSky Dashboard
 ---

+## What is BlueSky?

 Bluesky is a decentralized social media platform initiated by Twitter co-founder Jack Dorsey.
 It operates on a protocol called the Authenticated Transfer Protocol (ATP), aiming to give users more control over their data and online identity while promoting interoperability between different social networks.

+We've loaded the data from [jetstream](https://github.com/bluesky-social/jetstream) into ClickHouse and then queried it to create this dashboard.

 ## Total messages